stevencox/roger/README.md

 # roger

-Roger is an automated curation pipeline.
+Roger is an automated graph data curation pipeline.

 It transforms Knowledge Graph eXchange (KGX) files into a graph database: